A healthy training environment should build you up, not break you down.

 With submissions in practice, we should be willing to release a submission to protect our training partner from themselves if they lack the emotional maturity to admit their own defeat in the moment.

 When thrown in practice, we should accept the throw gracefully--fighting midair to resist a throw, creating awkward throw dynamics, is far more likely to lead to injury.
-Accept the loss, and focus your effort on landing safely, not on avoiding the 'loss' of landing on your back.
+Accept the 'loss', and focus your effort on landing safely instead of on avoiding the 'loss' of landing on your back at all costs.

 Foundationally, one of the great innovations of Judo is to realize that training should be primarily centered around sparring with a resisting opponent, but only to the extent that it can be done safely.
 This principle underlies my teaching methedology.

 There is a fixation in the west on lecturing.
-This appeals to the ego of the instructor, who gets the pleasure of sharing at length all of the inights he has accumulated.
-While there is a place for exposition, humans learn best through doing above all else.
+This appeals to the ego of an instructor, who gets the pleasure of sharing at length all of the insights they have accumulated.
+While there is a place for lectures, humans learn best through doing.

-When teaching, I aspire to not merely teach as I was taught, but to take what worked, let go of what I see as less helpful, and to be sensitive and observe opportunities to improve as a teacher.
-I avoid so-called 'warm-ups' and low quality calisthenic exercises, but instead use valuable class time for higher impact learning.
+In Judo, there is too often a clinging to tradition in teaching.
+In Jiu Jitsu, there is a lot of very low quality instruction that has been passed down.
+When teaching, I aspire to not merely teach as I was taught, but to take what worked, let go of what I see as less helpful, and to be sensitive and observe opportunities to improve as a teacher, based on experience and research.
+Some examples: I avoid traditional so-called 'warm-ups' and low quality calisthenic exercises, but instead use valuable class time for higher impact learning.
 We don't do shrimps at the beginning of every class.
 We don't spend ten minutes running in circles.
 We don't do pushups and jumping jacks.
+Instead, we do a few minutes of flow-rolling.

 Teaching is focused on doing, not lecturing, to the extent reasonable.
 You will almost never do "dead drills" with a non-resisting opponent in my classes.
-Techniques take time to sink in, so you will see the principle of spaced reptition employed, as we review, and review, and review, class after class; too many schools are focused on a constant barage of new techniques, instead of the reptitions over time needed to establish new skills.
+Techniques take time to sink in, so you will see the principle of spaced repetition employed, as we review, and review, and review, class after class; too many schools are focused on a constant barrage of new, flashy techniques, instead of the reptitions over time needed to establish skills into the body.

 Likewise, in Judo training, you will learn to execute techniques first in isolation.
 Then, when their fundamental mechanics are absorbed, you will learn how to connect them to real world moments of opportunity, including in combination.
 Then you will learn strategy, creating and identifying opportunities.
 But as soon as possible, you should engage in randori, sparring, and learn all of the deeper lessons available through the constant feedback of a resisting opponent and your body's intuition, that words can never fully capture or communicate.

 Playing with techniques we learn is important.
-Having fun is important--we learn better when we're having fun, and we do enough 'work' in society as it is.
+Having fun is important--we learn better when we're having fun, and most of us do more than enough 'work' in our lives already.

 If a student wants to train specifically for competition, I am happy to guide them on the path of nutrition, exercise, rules, strategy, mental preparation, and the more intense training needed for that purpose.
 But we do not treat every class like a competition class; schools like this burn through the bodies of their students, and it is not sustainable.
 I train for a lifetime of pleasure and wellbeing, and I teach likewise.